MattRueter/MattRueter/README.md

 </p>

 ### Hi there 👋
 My name is Matt.
-I'm a software developer based in Chicago.
+I'm a software developer based in Madrid.
 I like learning, tinkering, breaking/fixing things, and problem solving in Javascript (and a little bit in Python as well).
 <!--
 **MattRueter/MattRueter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.